-Operating expenses include administrative expenses, depreciation cost and also the cash contributions to resolution funds and deposit guarantee schemes.
+Operating expenses include administrative expenses, depreciation cost and the cash contributions to resolution funds and deposit guarantee schemes.

-The "Other" row includes the net gains or (-) losses on the modification of contracted cash flows, Share of the profit or (-) loss of investments in subsidiaries, joint ventures and associates accounted for using the equity method, the profit or (-) loss from non-current assets and disposal groups classified as held for sale not qualifying as discontinued operations.
+The "Other" row includes the net gains or (-) losses on the modification, share of the profit or (-) loss of investments in subsidiaries, joint ventures and associates accounted for using the equity method, the profit or (-) loss from non-current assets and disposal groups classified as held for sale not qualifying as discontinued operations and the negative goodwill recognised in profit or loss.
 (Between 2015 and 2018, this row also included extraordinary profit/loss in the case of entities applying the Hungarian accounting standards).